Creating an Asset

 Creating your first Asset

-An Asset can be anything: a connected machine, a shipping container, or even a data set.
-It can be any physical or digital object with an associated name, description, and attributes.
+An Asset can be anything: a file (a document, an image, a sound file etc.), a software application, a shipping container, or even a physical product.
+It can be any digital or physical object with an associated name, description, and attributes.

 Each Asset will have a history of any actions performed upon it by any actor.